MANUFACTURING IMPROVEMENT MADE EASY BY VORNE

 Downtime tracking is important because downtime is the largest source of lost manufacturing time for most companies - by far.
 This is reflected in the generally accepted world-class Overall Equipment Effectiveness (OEE) numbers, which show OEE Availability losses that are double OEE Performance losses and ten times OEE Quality losses.
 Bottom line - reducing downtime is often the fastest way to improve your OEE score.

 In order to effectively reduce downtime, you have to accurately quantify and categorize it.
-Otherwise, you will not know where to focus your efforts or whether your time and resources have lead to meaningful improvements.
+Otherwise, you will not know where to focus your efforts or whether your time and resources have led to meaningful improvements.
 By tracking downtime, you will be in a much better position to take actions to reduce it, such as identifying the largest sources and attacking them one by one.
 We recommend you begin with the largest loss for which your team has promising, concrete ideas about how to improve.

 The True Cost of Downtime